fruitiecutiepie/icara/1_problem/System Requirements.md

 skin photo log is fine, but don't make it daily. a week/month is fine. should be good.

 good & bad ingredients/etc. for different skin types/etc.

+There are multiple ways to structure the database.
+1. Make categories high-level order.
+This means store categories as collections and subcollections instead of documents inside collection.
+The question is, would these categories be stored differently for each user, or will we have the same categories for every user?
+If so, how much freedom should we give to user to edit them?
+Let user know that their change affects everybody.
+The question raised for this is, when a change is made, will it actually affect everyone?
+Can they choose whether to accept the change or not (reject)?
+If we have this option, do we need to review the change manually by calculating the majority votes?
+This can also apply for Item name, Brand name.
+If we do this, chances are User is going to be more careful when editing an Item detail.
+Since if others do the same, they will be affected by it.
+The database have a much greater chance of becoming cleaner.
+Seems that there is no drawback to making categories as detailed/granular as possible, as if the categories/type doesn't exist, Firestore will just not create them and they will not be stored in user information.
+But the item will still exist, and other user can use them.
+How can we access what categories and types an Item has?
+How can we access what categories and types of Items a User has?
+Store reference fields.
+Will this work?
+Should the collection/subcollection id be categories/types name???
+Will this work?
+Can we get collection id?
+We should be able to do that right?
+What about document id?
+Should types always be a subcollection, or can they be documents?
+2. The question is, where will Item be stored?
+Under types, which are under categories.
+The former question determines this.
+If categories & types are stored as a higher order, how will Item be referenced in User?
+Item will need to be a higher order field, so UserItem should still have a reference to a higher-order global Item.
+How much freedom should we give to User to customise their Item details?
+E.g., an Item can have a universal name, but User might want to change their name for their own.
+A use case for this is if the Item has a different name in different languages/regions.
+This raises the question, how universal is an Item name?
+How rare/frequently do brands have different names for the same Item?
+Do they have a different barcode as well?
+3. Different barcodes for the same Item persist already with ItemVariants (although different names for the same Item will have different implications).
+This is why, Item is a collective view of what we think is the same Item.
+User should not log a new Item for every different shade of the same lipstick they buy.

+In Scan, after the barcode is recognised, have a little pop up of the item.
+And then have options to add Item manually (in case it's not the right item) / report the item (might as well), Add to Storage, Add to Collection.
+Add to Archive?
+Add to Wishlist?

+Home vs Collection page
+Home will show Item that is active, and Routine of the day/week.
+Collection will show all Item that is opened, regardless of whether they're active or not.
+Show a little sign for this?

+Your Item state workflow will probably be similar to email.
+Have a swipe action for Move, or Archive, etc. (maybe let User customise this? or is this overkill).

+I think your app problem is similar to a to-do list app problem.
+(Although this might not be true, because there are way more to-do list apps out there).
+Or you can compare this with browsers as well.
+Look how much different Arc browser is from Chrome or whatever.
+There are many ways to do the same thing.
+But often, there is a better/optimal way to do whatever it is you're trying to do.
+Your job is to find the good balance/equilibrium lol.

+Also, because of Review, you can have votes for an Item, and utilise User skin profile/preferences to display data to other users.

+Regarding Review, how granular do you want it to be?
+E.g., you can make/show User the comparison between different ratings that they gave to different Item with the same type before.
+Is this Item more viscous than this other Item?
+Again, this goes back to the question of Item attributes pleasantness/classification.
+But you can just do this for regular star ratings as well.

+Also, for Item submission, should we have a list where User can see all of their submissions?
+And, should submissions have an author marked on it with DOB (of the Item, of course), so to speak?
+Will this make User feel more accountable?

+Anything that helps make the app better should be free.
+The ramifications of the app being better should be paid.

+Following the previous logic, this means that User adding more and more Item is better for the company.
+And then we can't also make User pay to search for Item to add as well, since this would hinder the progress of adding more Item to the database.
+But maybe we can make User pay to search for Item details?
+But this can also probably only work once the app has a lot of users and can analyse ingredients/attributes/breadcrumbs/whatever about the Item.
+Hmm, how do we monetise the app for early days? 😂 Or maybe we'll just make it a charity work at first 😂, anyway if a lot of User uses the app, the ramifications described earlier is inevitable.
+This means monetisation will be inevitable.

+Also, study how to make forms more pleasant to fill for User.
+Maybe show a different page for different relevant sections so that User doesn't feel overwhelmed.
+Or have something like More arrow button.
+Ofc, have different logic when User adds to Storage vs Collection vs Archive, e.g., Storage means the Item is not opened, hence blablabla.

 ## Non-functional requirements